 Directed Observation Hours - Student are assigned by the Coordinator of the "Athletic Training Interest" program to a variety of clinical venues to gain valuable directed observation hours.
 Students who obtain between 50-99 directed observation hours receive a score of four (4).
 Students who obtain between 100-149 directed observation hours receive a score of three (3).
-Students who obtain between 150-199 directed observation hours receive a score of two (2).
-Students who obtain over 200 directed observation hours receive a score of one (1).
+Students who obtain between 150-199 directed observation hours receive a score of three (3).
+Students who obtain between 100-149 directed observation hours receive a score of three (1).

 Letters of Recommendation - Students seeking admission into the ATEP will be asked to secure three letters of recommendation from individuals who can attest for their personality and clinical abilities.
-Letters of recommendation are evaluated using a ranking scale of [1-5].
+Letters of recommendation are evaluated using a ranking scale of (1-5).
 Each athletic training faculty member reads the three letters of recommendation and gives them a numerical score of between (1-5).
 A score of one would be considered excellent, while a score of five would be poor.
 All letters of recommendation are read independently.
 The scores from all the evaluators are added together and then divided by the total number of evaluators.
 The averaged score is then recorded on the admission ranking form.
 Interview - Candidates seeking admission into the ATEP are given a formal interview conducted by the athletic training faculty, in May of each year.
-Each evaluator uses a standardized form, worth 100 points.
-At the end of the interview process the score for each candidate is totaled and then divided by the number of evaluators to get an overall interview score.
+Each evaluators to get an overall interview score.
 The student with the best average interview score receives a score of (1), next highest is given a score of (2) and so on until everyone has a score.
-This number is then multiplied by two (i.e. $1 \times 2 = 2$ , $2 \times 2 = 4$ , etc...).
-We weight this criterion more heavily than others because we believe the Interview is a very good predictor for success in our program.
+This number is then multiplied by two (i.e. $1 \times 2 = 2$, $2 \times 2 = 4$, etc...).
+We weight this criterion more heavily than others because we believe the Interview is over good predictor for success in our program.